 Crime show fans are definitely going to love Prodigal Son, the new drama series from Fox.
 It’s a fresh take on a crime drama slightly reminiscent of Hannibal, Mindhunter, and Criminal Minds.
 Though Fox itself promises a “darkly comedic tone” that’s significantly absent from those three TV shows.

 Prodigal Son first began production with a pilot order in late January 2019.
 A little over three months later in May, it was given the green light with a series order and subsequently announced that Fox would premiere the show in the fall 2019 TV schedule.
-There’s no news yet as to how many episodes the season will have but each episode will run for a little under an hour, and the pilot episode and trailer already look so promising!
+And on October 7, 2019, after Prodigal Son premiered as the number one new program of its premiere week, it was announced that Fox is handing the freshman drama a full-season order.
+Meaning that Prodigal Son season 1 will consist of 22 episodes, each episode running for a little under an hour.

 The production companies involved with the pilot and series are Berlanti Production and Warner Bros.
 Television.
 With that, its writers and creators are Chris Fedak and Sam Sklaver.
 Who also executive produce alongside Greg Berlanti, Sarah Schechter, and Lee Toland Krieger, the pilot’s director.